cusma/asa_withdrawal_dapp/README.md

 ## Tip the Dev

-If you fund this opensoruce solution a valid learning example, consider tipping the Dev:
+If you find this solution useful as free and open source learning example, consider tipping the Dev:

 `XODGWLOMKUPTGL3ZV53H3GZZWMCTJVQ5B2BZICFD3STSLA2LPSH6V6RW3I`